SyncfusionExamples/How-to-customize-the-segment-color-based-on-the-Y-value-in-.NET-MAUI-Charts/README.md

-# How to customize the segment color based on the Y value in .NET MAUI Charts(SfCartesianChart)
+# How to customize the segment color based on the Y value in .NET MAUI Chart (SfCartesianChart)

 This article explains how to set the different colors for the chart column segments based on its Y value in the [.NET MAUI charts](https://www.syncfusion.com/maui-controls/maui-charts).